pudly/schmopera-hugo/content/articles/edmonton-opera-delivers-all-the-feels-boheme.md

 The standout performance on this night belonged to baritone [Peter Barrett](/scene/people/peter-barrett/) as Marcello, in his debut with Edmonton Opera.
 Barrett is tailor-made for this role, which is perhaps one of the most grounded characters of _Bohème_, and demands a baritone of considerable ability and sensibility.
 On this night, his voice resonates with both vibrancy and authority over a full orchestra playing the exuberant Musetta's Waltz, eliciting one of the strongest audience responses for the evening.

+> Conductor Simon Rivard led the Edmonton Symphony Orchestra to breathe life into Puccini's beloved score.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1644282702/media/2022/02/EO_Boheme_PeterMonaghanLukaKawabataAdamLutherMiriamKhalilPeterBarrettThomasGoerLaraCiekiewicz_qhxlhh.jpg){{% /md %}}

 <figcaption>Peter Monaghan (Colline), Luka Kawabata (Schaunard), Adam Luther (Rodolfo), Miriam Khalil (Mimi), Barrett, Tom Goerz (Alcindoro) and Lara Ciekiewicz (Musetta) in La bohème, Edmonton Opera, 2022.
 Photo: Nanc Price.</figcaption>